What is the May birthstone?

 Where are emeralds found?

-Most of the emeralds mined in the world come from three locations: Columbia, Brazil, and Zambia with the majority of all emeralds coming from Columbia at 50-90% of all production.
+Most of the emeralds mined in the world come from three locations: Colombia, Brazil, and Zambia with the majority of all emeralds coming from Colombia at 50-90% of all production.
 This number has grown exponentially over the last decade.

 The emerald stone is also mined in smaller capacities throughout the world in places such as Russia, Afghanistan, Pakistan, China, Cambodia, Australia, Egypt, India, Austria, and the United States.

 What is the largest emerald stone found?

 The Bahia Emerald is the largest and most famous emerald in history.
 This stone was found in the early 2,000’s in Brazil.
 This emerald is approximately 840 lbs. and 1,900,000 carats.
 The stone has been valued at over $400 million dollars, but it is unclear who the real owner is.
 At least 7 different people claim ownership of the Bahia Emerald, but it is up to the judicial system to find its actual owner.

 The mineral beryl makes up the green in the emerald gemstone.
 The blue variety of the mineral beryl is Aquamarine and emeralds are in the same family.
 Beryl is also known as beryllium aluminum silicate or the chemical composition of Be3Al2Si6O18.
 Their color derives from small quantities of chromium.